11/22/63: Plot

 Resigned, Jake re-enters the portal, travels back to Derry, and kills Frank ahead of his rampage.
-After resolving one of Al's other missions—preventing a hunter from accidentally shooting a little girl—Jake makes his way, first to Florida, then to Texas; he eventually settles in Jodie, a town on the outskirts of Dallas, where he becomes a full-time English teacher at a local consolidated school.
-Jake spends several years establishing his identity, and winds up falling in love with school librarian Sadie and having a positive effect on the students of a local high school.
+Jake eventually settles in Jodie, Texas where he becomes a full-time English teacher at a local consolidated school.
+He spends several years establishing his identity.
+Jake winds up falling for school librarian Sadie and having a positive effect on the students of a local high school.
+Jake reveals to Sadie that he is from the future and his plans to prevent Kennedy's assassination.
+Sadie is saved by Jake from her ex-husband, John.
+Ultimately, the pair rush to the Texas School Book Depository, where Jake interrupts Oswald.
+This saves Kennedy; however, Sadie is killed.